thesoftwarefarm/email/README.md

 If you use this package in cluster mode, make sure the process `php artisan emails:dispatch-jobs` is running on master project.
 This can be kept alive with `supervisor`

+# Upgrade from 4.x to 5.x
+* dropped database_connection from config.
+Use `setConnection()` when creating a new email to save the email on a different database connection
+* EmailModel should no longer be used in userland.
+Create your own model which extends EmailModel

 # Upgrade from 3.x to 4.x
 * add a new TEXT "reply_to" nullable column in emails table